jina-ai/finetuner/docs/walkthrough/create-training-data.md

 ## Preparing CSV Files

 To record data in a CSV file, the contents of each element are stored plainly, with each row either representing one labeled item, a pair of items that should be semantically similar, or two items of different modalities in the case that a CLIP model is being used.
+The provided CSV files are then parsed and a {class}`~docarray.array.document.DocumentArray` is constructed containing the elements within the CSV file.
+Any references to local images within the CSV file are then loaded into memory.
 Currently, `excel`, `excel-tab` and `unix` CSV dialects are supported.
 To specify which dialect to use, provide a {class}`~finetuner.data.CSVOptions` object with `dialect=chosen_dialect` as the `csv_options` argument to the {meth}`~finetuner.fit` function.
 The list of all options for reading CSV files can be found in the description of the {class}`~finetuner.data.CSVOptions` class.